Caring for Groundcover

 Monthly inspections for insects, diseases and over/under watering will keep you aware of potential problems.
 Just seeing several insects on a plant does not mean you have a problem; they may be beneficial insects.
 Observe the details of their appearance and make written notes.
 Next use an expert or a reference (county extension agent, nursery, gardening book, etc.) to identify the insect and determine if treatment is necessary.

 Even the presence of a number of harmful insects won't cause significant, lasting damage, if a sufficient number of predators are present to consume them.
 If treatment is required, apply least toxic materials (including the use of bacterial sprays and organic methods).

 Prepare the soil by adding 4 inches of organic matter or compost to the soil in the area that is to be planted.
 Mix the soil and compost or organic matter together.
 Install a drip or low volume irrigation system, if needed.
 Plant the groundcover to the depth indicated on the label.
 After planting, add at least 1 to 2 inches of mulch.
 Add additional mulch, as needed (2 to 3 times per year), since it breaks down over time and is incorporated into the soil.

 Water the groundcover when it needs it.
-An easy test is to use a piece of metal rebar about 12 inches long to probe the soil.
-If the rebar comes out muddy or wet, don't water.
-If it comes out dry in the top 4 to 5 inches of soil, it's time to water.
+An easy test is to use a long handled screwdriver 8-10 inches long to probe the soil.
+If the screwdriver slides in the soil easily, the soil is most likely moist so there is no need to water.
+If the screwdriver will not move into the soil or the top appears dry to cracked, then it may be time to water.
 Groundcover should be watered separately from lawns if you are using an automatic watering system.